 The First Gen & BIPOC Student Experience

-This program offers participants the opportunity to explore Ithaca College campus resources in validating spaces and build meaningful connections with upper-year students, faculty, staff, and alumni.
+This program offers participants the opportunity to explore Ithaca College campus resources and build meaningful connections with upper-year students, faculty, staff, and alumni.
 Participants will also engage in community-building activities among their cohort, explore the Ithaca area, and visit local attractions such as the Ithaca Commons or regional landmarks.
-This program ensures that students who hold these identities feel empowered to navigate their college experience successfully.
+This program ensures that students feel empowered to navigate their college experience successfully.

 Learning Outcomes: